Skip to Content

 The group had multiple opportunities to sing in London and experience the similarities and differences.

 I chose England in particular for several reasons.
 First of all, there isn’t a language barrier since English is the local language, of course.
-Although the differences in our accents were quite entertaining to compare,” said Ayers-Bernard.
+Although the differences in our accents were quite entertaining to compare,” said Ayers-Barnard.

 Donate to Iron Blade